benkoshy/pagy/docs/guides/choose-right.md

 ===

->>> :icon-key-24:&nbsp;&nbsp;KEYSET
+>>> :icon-key-24:&nbsp;&nbsp;KEYSET {#keyset}

 The KEYSET pagination technique allows the fastest and lighter DB performance.
 It does not count the (ordered) collection (which makes it faster), nor calculates any numeric page pointers in advance (which avoids the data-shift during browsing).
-It just uses the values in the last record of the page to retrieve the next one.
+It just uses the values in the last record of the page to retrieve the next page.

 ==- Shortcomings